huggingface/transformers/examples/research_projects/codeparrot/README.md

 The numbers were obtained by sampling with `T = [0.2, 0.6, 0.8]` and picking the best value for each metric.
 Both CodeParrot 🦜 models are still underfitted and longer training would likely improve the performance.

 ## Demo
 Give the model a shot yourself!
-There are two demos to interact with the model:
+There are two demos to interact with CodeParrot 🦜:
 - [Code generation](https://huggingface.co/spaces/lvwerra/codeparrot-generation)
 - [Code highlighting](https://huggingface.co/spaces/lvwerra/codeparrot-highlighting)